Last Updated on March 30, 2021

 Older Women’s Drinking Is on the Rise

-One 2017 study found that binge drinking rates remained stable for men 60 years and older between 1997 and 2014.
+One 2017 study5 found that binge drinking rates remained stable for men 60 years and older between 1997 and 2014.
 But women 60 years and older binge drank at steadily higher rates over that same time period; their rates increased by an average of 3.7 percent each year.
-Researchers are keeping a closer eye on these numbers as the U.S. population continues to age.
+Researchers are keeping a closer eye on these numbers as the U.S. population continues to age6.

 Why Is Menopause and Alcohol a Serious Public Health Issue?

-Every increase in women’s rates has much more serious consequences, as women drinkers are much more susceptible than men to long-term negative effects of alcohol.
+An increase in women’s rates of alcohol consumption has much more serious consequences, as women drinkers are much more susceptible than men to long-term negative effects from alcohol.

 If you take a woman and a man that are the same weight and give them the same amount of alcohol over the same period of time, the woman will have a higher blood alcohol level.
 That’s because women and men metabolize alcohol differently.
-This biological difference contributes to women’s higher susceptibility to alcohol-attributable liver disease, heart disease, and brain damage.
+This biological difference contributes to women’s higher susceptibility to alcohol-attributable liver disease7, heart disease8, and brain damage9.
 Even when women drink less alcohol less often, they are more likely to get sick.

 Have you or a loved one found yourself starting to drink more just before or after menopause?
 As always, we’re here to help.